-At GCSE in the years 2013 to 2015, performance has been above the national average for maintained schools.
+At GCSE, in the years 2013 to 2015, performance has been above the national average for maintained schools.
+Results in IGCSE examinations have been higher than worldwide norms.

-In the sixth form, A-level results in the years 2013 to 2015 have been well above the national average for sixth formers in maintained schools.
+In the sixth form, A-level results in the years 2013 to 2015 have been above the national average for sixth formers in maintained schools.
+Results were well above the national average in 2013 and 2014.